EsraaShaabanElsayed/react-springboot-crud-app/README.md

 2. **Jenkins Pipeline Setup:**

-   - Ensure Jenkins is configured to trigger changes to the repository.
+   - Ensure Jenkins is configured to trigger on changes to the repository.
    - The pipeline script will automatically build and deploy the application.

 3. **Nginx Configuration:**

    - Configure Nginx to serve the frontend application.
    - Ensure Nginx is set to listen on the desired port and points to the frontend build directory.

+4. **PostgreSQL Configuration:**

+   - Set up PostgreSQL for backend data storage.
+   - Ensure the Spring Boot application is configured to connect to the PostgreSQL database.

 ---

+This update includes the PostgreSQL configuration and provides a clear overview of the setup and deployment process.